Zhi0467/Zhi0467.github.io/_pages/about.md

 ------
 The rise of efforts to narrow the gap between two fundamental approaches in applied mathematics is intriguing to me: first principle style (*rigorous theory and interpretability*) and data-driven style (*learning the function from large datasets*).

-- First principle → data-driven: learning theory, various emergent phase-change-like behaviors in machine learning (e.g. grokking), why over-parameterization works, and algorithms that are underpinned by clear mathematical or physical intuitions (e.g., compressed sensing, UMAP).
-In short, developing theory like a scientist.
+- First principle → data-driven: learning theory, various emergent behaviors in machine learning (e.g. grokking), and optimization in over-parameterized models (kernel and rich regimes).

 - Data-driven → first principle: using AI to discover and prove theorems, formalize mathematics, and use machine learning to tackle high-dimensional challenges in computational mathematics.